This post may contain affiliate links. Please read my disclosure policy for more details.

 Olives are so versatile!

-Olives are key ingredients in the healthy Mediterranean diet, they taste delicious, and they’re also very high in vitamin E and other powerful antioxidants.
+Olives are delicious key ingredients in the healthy Mediterranean diet and they’re very high in powerful antioxidants.

-But these spicy olives are also SUPER VERSATILE and add tons of flavor!
+These spicy olives are also very versatile and add tons of flavor!
 You can toss them in salads, quick pasta recipes, or you can simply turn them into tasty and inviting appetizers.
 Here a few ideas:

 - Add them to this pasta with olives, spaghetti with garlic, tomato basil pasta, or pasta salad with lemon.